BrannonKLuong/dropshop_ML_overlay/README.md

         self.last_detection = None
         self.curve_speed = trajectory
 ```
-2. Update position is logic logic for inferring the position of a given droplet when it is not detected by the Machine Learning Model.
+2. Update position is the logic for inferring the position of a given droplet when it is not detected by the Machine Learning Model.
 The Straights are simple to update the x or y depending on if the Droplet is inside of a straight going up or down.
 If a droplet is in a curve and not detected then it requires it to run an inference using the quadratic formula provided the start, middle, and end points inside of a Curve.
 The function then finally calls update_section which checks if the droplet itself moved into a new section and updates the data accordingly.
 Note the dashed section "-----" will have to be replaced to be used in parallel with the user interface and <b>IF</b> there is a notable tilt to the camera angle of the video that might have the droplet move out of a drawn bounding box.
 ![Example of a tilted straight](https://github.com/BrannonKLuong/dropshop_ML_overlay/blob/main/img_assets/tilted_straight.PNG)

 If the camera angle is too far tilted then the drawn boxes must be larger to accommodate the whole curve as well as considering the y-axis movement.